anandhu-co-in/devConnector_MERN/README.md

 3. Inside it run nunBoth, this will launch both backend server and font end end using concurrently

-# This is the deployment branch

-# To deploy from deployment branch to the main branch of heroku -------->  git push heroku deployment:main
+# This is branch has the final code, with the new UI, and this is the one i pushed to heroku